neondatabase/neon/docs/rfcs/025-generation-numbers.md

 cannot always GET the remote index in one request, because it can't always know a-priori what the latest remote index is.

+Typically, the most recent generation to write an index would be our own generation minus 1.
+However, this might not be the case: the previous node might have started and acquired a generation number, and then crashed before writing out a remote index.

 In the general case and as a fallback, the pageserver may list all the index*part.json files for a timeline, sort them by generation suffix, and pick the highest that is <= the suffix for its current generation numbers.
 The tenant should never load an index with an attachment generation \_newer* than its own: tenants are allowed to be attached with stale attachment generations during a multiply-attached phase in a migration, and in this instance if the old location's pageserver restarts, it should not try and load the newer generation's index.

-To avoid object listing in most cases, a couple of optimizations can be used:

-- On a restart of a previously attached tenant, try subtracting one from our node generation number: if we find an index_part.json with that suffix, it should be the last one we wrote out before restarting.
-- Otherwise, consult the previous attachment information that was provided by the control plane in [attachment](#attachment), and try loading with that suffix.
-- If neither of the above return a 200, then fall back to doing an object listing.
+To summarize, on starting a timeline, the pageserver will:

+1. Issue a GET for index_part.json-<my generation - 1>
+2. If 1 failed, issue a ListObjectsv2 request for index_part.json\* and
+   pick the newest.

+One could optimize this further by using the control plane to record specifically which generation most recently wrote an index_part.json, if necessary, to increase the probability of finding the index_part.json in one GET.
+One could also improve the chances by having pageservers proactively write out index_part.json after they get a new generation ID.

 #### Cleaning up previous generations' remote indices